-Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards: the 'second line of defence'.
+Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.
+This includes the use of real-time assurance which is discussed in more detail on page 16 with The Quality Management Process section.

-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews or ECRs) as well as periodic monitoring of our SoQM by an objective team.
+Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews or ECRs) as well as periodic monitoring of our SoQM by an objective team within our firm.
 The results of these procedures, together with our ongoing monitoring, form the basis of the continuous improvement of our SoQM.

-Our firm's monitoring programme is based on a consistent network-wide inspections programme based on professional standards relating to quality control including ISQC 1 as well as network policies, procedures, tools and guidance.
+Our firm's monitoring programme is based on a consistent network-wide inspections programme for assurance based on professional standards relating to quality control including ISQC 1 as well as network policies, procedures, tools and guidance.
+During the 2021 ECR programme cycle engagement files were selected and reviewed.